Citation, DOI and article data

 - where along the articular surface it begins (especially relative to the scapholunate interval)

-- displacement and articular step-off and gap distance
+- displacement and articular step-off and the gap distance

 - any comminution